qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

    |

 .. tip:: Enable the :guilabel:`Browser` panel in :menuselection:`View --> Panels -->`
   and use it to add your data.
-It's a handy shortcut for the :guilabel:`Data Source Manager --> Browser` tab, with the same functionality.
+It's a handy shortcut for the :menuselection:`Data Source Manager --> Browser` tab, with the same functionality.

 .. note:: Remember to save your project frequently!
 The project file doesn't contain any of